Notes from the Field

 older children seen in the lobby of the jail every other Thursday and

-Sunday speaks to the importance of these contact visits, even under
+Sunday spoke to the importance of these contact visits, even under

 trying circumstances.
-The inmates report more bonding with their
+The inmates reported more bonding with their

 families and renewed confidence that they can succeed as parents and